y-crdt/yrb/README.md

 ## Docs

-You can run `yard` locally and check the docs with:
+You can run `yard` locally and open the docs with:

 ```bash
 yard server